fullcalendar/fullcalendar-examples/vue2-vuex/README.md

-# FullCalendar Vue+Vuex Example Project
+# FullCalendar Vue 2 + Vuex Example Project

 This example stores events within a [Vuex store](https://vuex.vuejs.org/guide).
 Similar to a [Redux](https://redux.js.org/introduction/getting-started) store, Vuex is a state container for Vue applications.
 You can read more about Vuex [here](https://vuex.vuejs.org).